 ACCESSIBILITY AT CPH STAGE

 At CPH STAGE, we work actively to make theatre accessible to everyone.
 The festival engages in a wide range of initiatives and collaborations designed to ensure that as many people as possible can enjoy easier access to performances in Denmark.
-In 2025, we were able to offer audio description and sign language interpretation for selected performances.

 THE ACCESSIBILITY SYMBOL

 CPH STAGE collaborates with the Disability Council of the City of Copenhagen to improve accessibility at the city’s theatres for people with physical disabilities.
-For each performance listed on our online programme, we indicate the accessibility level of the venue.
+For each performance listed on our online programme, we indicate the accessibility of the venue.
 You can also check our printed programme to see which theatres carry the accessibility symbol.

 Unless otherwise stated, theatres displaying the symbol meet the following criteria: